| | | |

 How can I add flavor to my onigiri rice?

-You can mix in ingredients like salt, furikake, or sesame seeds into the rice before shaping to add extra flavor.
+You can definitely mix in salt or even some furikake or sesame seeds into the rice before shaping—it adds a nice little flavor boost!

 Can I make onigiri ahead of time?